How to build your marriage in the new year

 After you determine what you will do, then decide how you’ll accomplish that.
 Will you get up earlier each morning to read your Bible?
 Will you join a Bible study or small group?
 Will you complement your spouse each day or thank them for who they are?

-Earlier this year we wrote a book called, Build Your Marriage One Day at a Time, to help couples connect at a deeper level.
+We have written a book called, Build Your Marriage One Day at a Time, to help couples connect at a deeper level.
 This book provides couples a question a day to answer for the whole year.
 You can write your answers in the book or just discuss them together if that’s more comfortable for the two of you.
 The goal of this book is for you and your spouse to know each other better and to develop a deeper level of intimacy as you share your thoughts, values, and feelings.
 (If you’d like to purchase our book, it’s available here on Amazon.)

 The Bible tells us in Romans 12:18 that “...as much as it depends on you, live peaceably with all.”
 We love this verse because as we think about marriage each one of us should look at ourselves instead of criticizing our spouse.
 For example, are you doing everything you can to keep the unity of your marriage?
 What are some action steps you could take to bring greater peace to your home?